Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Stable edge for perching and quick stand-ups Back cushions need regular fluffing
+Stable front edge Back cushions need fluffing

 Burton James Durham Sofa